physiopy/phys2bids/docs/index.rst

 It was born for AcqKnowledge files (BIOPAC), and at the moment it supports ``.acq`` files as well as ``.txt`` files obtained by labchart (ADInstruments).

-It doesn't support physiological files recorded with the MRI, as you can find a software for it `here <https://github.com/tarrlab/physio2bids>`_.
+At the moment, it only supports physiological files from GE MRI scanners.
+You can find software that will work with files from other MRI scanner types `here <https://github.com/tarrlab/physio2bids>`_.

 **We're looking for code contributors,** and any suggestion/bug report is welcome!
 Feel free to open issues!